ClementBM/clementbm.github.io/_drafts/2020-05-31-automatically-validate-links-on-jekyll-website.markdown

 date:   2020-05-31
 categories: [github action, jekyll, link checking]
 ---
+each Action runs within a Docker container, which is given a variety of context from Github (environment variables, the repository at hand)

 The action needs permissions to push to your gh-pages branch.
 So you need to create a GitHub authentication token on your GitHub profile, then set it as an environment variable in your build using Secrets: